wusinyee/SYW-Portfolio-v2023/Contoso Sales Overview Dashboard Project Docutmentation.md

 - [ ] Functional Requirement Document (FRD): This document will describe the functional requirements for the sales analytics dashboard.
 It will specify the dashboard's features, functionality, and user interface.
 The FRD will provide a detailed description of the dashboard's functional requirements and will be used to ensure that the dashboard meets the user's needs and expectations.
 In addition, a section of this document will be dedicated to data modeling and DAX.

 ## viii.
 Conclusion
 [To be updated] The Contoso Sales Analytics Dashboard project aims to provide stakeholders with valuable insights to enable data-driven decisions.
-The dashboard will be designed and developed using Power BI and Figma, integrating data from MS Learning Centre, and providing features such as sales analytics, insales team performance, and marketing analytics.
+The project will be completed in five phases, including initiation, design, development, implementation, and testing.
 The project will be completed in five phases, including initiation, design, development, implementation and testing.